gavinrozzi/grwebsite/content/publication/tax-abatements.md

 publication_types = ["0"]

 # Publication name and optional abbreviated version.
-publication = "In *Election 2017: The Policy Priorities of New Jersey College Students*, William J. Hughes Center for Public Policy at Stockton University." publication_short = "In *Hughes Center*"
+publication = "In *Election 2017: The Policy Priorities of New Jersey College Students*,  William J. Hughes Center for Public Policy at Stockton University."

 # Abstract and optional shortened version.
 abstract = "I present a summary of some of the current issues involving the administration of state & local tax abatement policy and its effects on revenues of taxing entities within the municipality.
 Speciifc emphasis is made on the impact o Payment in Lieu of Taxes (PILOT).
 I also present some possible policy solutions that can be considered to address some of the excesses of current tax abatement policy in New Jersey."